eolatham/farm-dashboard-prototype/img/README.md

 # `img/`

-This directory stores image files that are used in various reports throughout this project.
+This directory stores image files that are used throughout this project.